Skip to content

 });

 The .tool() method generates a JSON schema from your Zod definitions.
-The descriptions you provide with .describe() help the AI understand how to use each option:
+The descriptions you provide with .describe() help the AI understand how to use each argument:

 z.object({